FormIt3D/autodesk-formit-360-windows-help-old/3D Sketching/Optional 3d Sketching with The Rest of The Tools.md

 ---

-1. **Click to open the Sketching Toolbar.**
+1. **Click the Pencil** to open the Sketching Toolbar.

 2. **Select the Arc tool.**
 	- Click to define the first and second point similar to the Line tool.
 	- The third drag defines the radius of the circle that defines the arc.
-	- Note: As with all sketching tools, you can use the red snap points to snap to other objects in the scene.
+	- **Note:** *As with all sketching tools, you can use the red snap points to snap to other objects in the scene.*

 3. **Select the Spline tool.**
     - Click to define any number of points to draw a spline